uvacw/inca/doc/howto_scrape.md

 > Your copy of the form with your specific information if like an instance of the class: it specifies what the content actually is._
 [Source + more info here](http://www.jesshamrick.com/2011/05/18/an-introduction-to-classes-and-inheritance-in-python/)

 In our case, instead of filling out a form we need to extract information of websites.
-For each website, we need the same information, but the content will differ from webpage to webpage and from article to article [--> klopt dit Damian?]
+Let's take the example of one specific scraper class, ``nu''.
+The info on *how* to extract this information is contained in the class: What's the XPATH of the title?
+Where to find the main text?
+And so on.
+All of this is specified within functions in the class.
+But the class itself cannot be run; and the specific articles we want to process change every day.
+If we want to run this scraper, we create a specific instance that can be run.

 ## Understanding the structure of INCA.